Scheduled tasks

 Special Task Scheduler Range End=05:00

-How to roll: Start from the start time, the quantity of minutes until the end time is determined.
-Then, a random number from 0 to the quantity of minutes is rolled and this value is added to the start time.
-This yields the CRON expression for determining the next run.
+How to roll: Beginning from the start time, the number of minutes until the end time is determined.
+Then, a random number from 0 to the number of minutes is rolled, and this value is added to the start time.
+This results in the CRON expression for determining the next execution.

 Netherlands